-To mark César Chávez Day, we interviewed Cruz about his political awakening, the personal connection he cultivated with the Chávez family, and how he’s drawn on the UFW’s political tactics as a “playbook” for his own community organizing in Oakland and the East Bay.
+To mark César Chávez Day in 2021, we interviewed Cruz about his political awakening, the personal connection he cultivated with the Chávez family, and how he’s drawn on the UFW’s political tactics as a “playbook” for his own community organizing in Oakland and the East Bay.
 Here is Cruz’s story in his own words.

 Being born in Jalisco, Mexico, and coming to the United States at age nine, then migrating to Oakland from Los Angeles in 1991 at age 17, I grew up undocumented.
 My mother was deported on three different occasions.
 My father was gone, and we were struggling.
 Meanwhile, I was growing up in a school that never taught me my history.
 Quite the opposite.
 I lived in Compton and went to L.A.
 Unified School District.
 It was a majority Latino school, with no Latino education, and I didn’t miss it because I didn’t know what I was missing.
 This was before the Dreamer movement.
 I didn’t grow up knowing the history of the United Farm Workers.
 I didn’t know what the word Chicano meant.